 If your computer does not have a built-in camera or an externally attached (USB or other) camera, you can skip this section.
 Leave the Camera setting at None and move on.

-Most laptops, however, do come with a built-in camera, and you may have an external camera attached.
+Most laptops, however, come with a built-in camera, and you may have an external camera attached.

 Use the Camera drop-down list to select the camera input you want to use.
 A preview of what the camera will record appears on the screen.